-From 6th April 2022, divorcing couples will only need to, and only be able to, cite “irretrievable breakdown” as the sole ground for a divorce – and they will not have to provide any further reasons beyond that.
-This will allow couples to secure a divorce without assigning blame which will hopefully increase the chances of them being able to amicably resolve any other issues that arise (such as issues around the child arrangements or in respect of the matrimonial finances).
+Divorcing couples will only need to, and only be able to, cite “irretrievable breakdown” as the sole ground for a divorce – and they will not have to provide any further reasons beyond that.
+This will allow couples to secure a divorce without assigning blame, which will hopefully increase the chances of them being able to amicably resolve any other issues that arise (such as issues around the child arrangements or in respect of the matrimonial finances).
 Furthermore, it will no longer be possible for a party to defend the divorce and fight for the parties to remain married.
-The ultimate aim of these profound changes is to reduce conflict between separating couples.

 It is important to remember that divorce ends the marriage but does not end any financial or child arrangement issues that may arise between the parties.
 We can provide expert legal advice in respect of these issues and assist you in properly resolving them.